 Visit our FAQ page to learn more about California's medical marijuana ID card program.
 Sutter and Colusa counties are still not issuing state ID cards.
 If you live in one of these rogue counties, contact firstname.lastname@example.org to find out how you can help bring this important program to your area.

 The current legal status of marijuana in California

 Despite the fact that California's medical marijuana laws and laws for simple possession are among the most progressive in the country, responsible adults are still being arrested or cited at an alarming rate for possession of a substance that is objectively safer than both alcohol and tobacco.

 Proposition 19, a ballot measure that sought to end the draconian policy of arresting and prosecuting adults who choose to use a substance proven safer than alcohol by removing criminal penalties for marijuana offenses and allowing localities to tax and regulate its cultivation and distribution, was narrowly defeated in 2010, 46% - 54%.
 Although the measure lost, at the time it was the highest percentage a marijuana legalization measure has ever gotten on the ballot.
+Support has grown since then — a February 2013 Field Poll found that 54% of Californians support legalizing the sale of marijuana.
 Also in 2010, then-Gov. Arnold Schwarzenegger signed a bill downgrading the classification for possession of an ounce or less of marijuana from a misdemeanor to an infraction — the penalty remains a $100 fine.

 While California’s marijuana laws are not as draconian as some other states, the state is still wasting precious resources on citing, arresting, and prosecuting marijuana offenders, while ensuring the profits of marijuana sales go to criminals instead of responsible businesses and the state’s coffers.
 Let your lawmakers know it’s time California end their marijuana prohibition!